 This project provides for ongoing pump station replacement and upgrading of components or systems and structural fixtures to preclude failures and prevent potential harm to the environment by discharge of raw sewage.
-Pump station sites scheduled in this project are: Camillus, Gaskin Road, Lakeside, Richmond Street, Sackett Street, Taylor Street and rehabilitation/upgrades to the Baldwinsville Seneca Knolls (BSK) Wastewater Pump Stations.
+Pump station sites scheduled in this project are: Lakeside, Richmond Street, Sackett Street, Taylor Street and rehabilitation/upgrades to the Baldwinsville Seneca Knolls (BSK) Wastewater Pump Stations.
 The BSK pump stations include: Baldwinsville North, Baldwinsville South, Baldwinsville West, and Belgium.
 Pump station improvements will include, but not be limited to, replacement/rehabilitation of pumps, valves, flow meters, variable frequency drives, heating and ventilation systems, and other mechanical and electrical systems.
+Work at pump stations will also include the rehabilitation/resurfacing of interior pump station headers to improve corrosion resistance.